Seagate/cortx-multisite/doc/fdmi.rst

       - N
       - It requires sending FDMI records sometime around or after BE recovery.
+      - No code for doing even something close to this is present in Motr right now.
+If we can get away with simply pushing FOL records to FDMI during BE recovery then it's a few days (I think it's the case).
+If no then it might be weeks.
     * - TBD
       - It MUST be possible to determine when FDMI records are never going to be resent from FDMI source.